Procter & Gamble

 This will require navigating P&G’s rigorous internal security reviews.

-“It takes time and takes some effort,” said Adefemi.
-"But immediately, the 20 users are already seeing major productivity gains. "
+“It has taken time and some effort, but immediately the 20 users are already seeing major productivity gains."

 Then by expanding to 80 users after security assessments, Adefemi expects operations efficiency to increase by a stunning 80%.